-Start with by creating a new PowerShell script file including the template as shown below.
+Start with creating a new PowerShell script file, including the template, as shown below.

 Note: MyName represents the name of the configuration and NameOfTheSystem refers to the name of the system.
-Given that this is just a PowerShell script, it’s very simple to replace hard-coded values with variables.
+This is just a PowerShell script, and therefoe very simple to replace hard-coded values with variables.

-At this stage we are ready to include some instructions.
-One important thing to know is that the local configuration manager will need to be familiar with the instructions given.
-Some resource providers, the part responsible for managing the execution of an instruction, have been included by default however, Microsoft releases new providers on a regular basis.
-In addition, many new providers have been built by the PowerShell community.
+At this stage, we are ready to include some instructions.
+One important thing to know is that the local configuration manager will need to be familiar with the instructions.
+Some resource providers, the part responsible for managing the execution of an instruction, have been included by default.
+Microsoft releases new providers regularly.
 And if your desired instruction is missing, you could decide to build your own.

 Adding new instructions:

-The first instruction can be used to managed the state of the services running on the target system.
-The code below will make sure that the Spooler serves remains Disabled, however more options are available and can be found on TechNet – DSC Service Resource
+The first instruction should is used to manage the state of the services running on the target system.
+The code below will make sure that the Spooler serves Disabled; however, more options are available on TechNet – DSC Service Resource.

-At this stage we have completed the sample configuration script and ready to apply the configuration on our target server however, the Windows Management Framework only accepts a intermediate file format called .MOF which needs to be generated first.
-Fortunately this is a very simple process.
+At this stage, we have completed the sample configuration script and ready to apply the configuration on our target server; however, the Windows Management Framework only accepts an intermediate file format called.MOF, which you need to generate first.
+Fortunately, this is a straightforward process.

 Configuration script -> Generate .MOF files -> Deploy .MOF files

-First make sure to load the load the configuration into memory by executing the script.
+First, make sure to load the configuration into memory by executing the script.
 And run the CoreDSC command.

 Note: Please note that the files will be generated within the same directory by default.

-Now that the .MOF files have been created, it’s time to deploy the configuration by using the following command.
+Now it’s time to deploy the configuration by using the following command.

-This will result in a Job allowing you keep track of the deployment process using the familiar PowerShell Job cmdlets.
-After the jobs have been completed successfully, the configuration instructions should have been applied and corrected if altered.
+The deployment will result in a Job run allowing you to keep track of the deployment process using PowerShell Job cmdlets.
+After the job completion the jobs successfully, the configuration instructions should have been applied and corrected if altered.

 Please keep in mind that this is just a very basic example.
-Complex push and pull deployment scenarios are supported and many new Configuration Resources are in Beta.
+Complex push and pull deployment scenarios are supported.
+Also, many new Configuration Resources are in Beta.